 If we’re being very generous, we can say that the reason each government incentive arrives is for ecological reasons, but there’s also a very big financial target involved too.
 It is hardly cynical to suggest that it’s more likely to be creating the political urgency given the scale of the penalties for missing the European carbon emissions targets, which are designed to penalise nations that fail to reduce significantly the pollution being pumped out into the atmosphere.

-Solar Energy Is a Huge Part Of The Solution
+Part Of The Solution

 It’s long been accepted that solar panels will provide a big part of the emissions reductions required to meet targets.
 As we said earlier, there are far fewer incentives available to home-owners to reduce the cost, but on the upside, technology has moved on and costs have fallen dramatically too.
 Some experts are suggesting that 2018 is the turning point where solar installations become more affordable than ever before, meaning that prices have fallen sufficiently to make them cheaper to pay for outright than when funding was available in the past.
 Of course, paying for them yourself means that savings on your bills are yours from day one too – so the initial financial outlay leads to a near immediate reduction in outgoings for a household.